ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 ## Selling Change

 - Highlight Benefits
-  - Reduce toil
+  - Reduce Toil
   - True History of Changes - including authorship
   - Documentation
   - Peer Review workflow

 Note:

-- Toil, as defined by Googe:  <https://sre.google/sre-book/eliminating-toil/>
+- Toil, as defined by Google:  <https://sre.google/sre-book/eliminating-toil/>
 - History of changes
   - How many times have you seen a recent change, and when "why"...and really "who did this change"
   - Why is this particular flag flips...say a configuration on a load balancer